Social marketing: Applications

 The impact of such social marketing campaigns are not always well documented.
 One study found that health awareness days can potentially raise knowledge about the causes of public health problems and promote an environment that supports policy changes, but noted that the accuracy of information shared is critical.
 On the other hand, there is some evidence to show that species awareness days meant to increase biodiversity and conservation awareness can lead to an increase in awareness through internet search for information, and an increase in conservation fund-raising by charities and advocacy groups.

-On a wider front, by 2007, government in the United Kingdom announced the development of its first social marketing strategy for all aspects of health.
+On a wider front, by 2007, the government in the United Kingdom announced the development of its first social marketing strategy for all aspects of health.
 In 2010, the US national health objectives included increasing the number of state health departments that report using social marketing in health promotion and disease prevention programs and increasing the number of schools of public health that offer courses and workforce development activities in social marketing.

 Two other public health applications include the CDC's CDCynergy training and software application and SMART (Social Marketing and Assessment Response Tool) in the U.S.

-Social marketing theory and practice has been progressed in several countries such as the US, Canada, Australia, New Zealand and the UK, and in the latter a number of key government policy papers have adopted a strategic social marketing approach.
+Social marketing theory and practice have progressed in several countries such as the US, Canada, Australia, New Zealand and the UK, and in the latter a number of key government policy papers have adopted a strategic social marketing approach.
 Publications such as "Choosing Health" in 2004, "It's our health!" in 2006 and "Health Challenge England" in 2006, represent steps to achieve a strategic and operational use of social marketing.
 In India, AIDS controlling programs are largely using social marketing and social workers are largely working for it.
 Most of the social workers are professionally trained for this task.